pgcrumley/Controllers/EtekcityOutlet/README.md

 When you are sure the outlets all work correctly it is time to let the Raspberry Pi control them.

-Leave the outlet switches plugged in to a receptical so you are ready to determine the address and test them after the transmitter is attached to the Raspberry Pi.
+Leave the outlet switches plugged in to a receptacle so you are ready to determine the address and test them after the transmitter is attached to the Raspberry Pi.